akihayakaa/arc-testnet-checklist/README.md

 ## 📦 Installation

 ### Option 1: Use it Online (Easiest!)
-Just visit the live site: [Your Website URL Here]
+Just visit the live site: [https://aki-hayaka-arc.vercel.app/]

 ### Option 2: Run Locally
 If you want to explore the code: